tmaxsoft-us/ofasm/docs/ofasm_interface/ofasm_interface.md

 # Chapter: OFASM interface

-This chapter covers the definition of the OFASM interface and how to create and use the it for different situations.
+This chapter covers the definition of the OFASM interface and how to create it on different situations.

 ## Section 1.
 Definition of OFASM interface